nuvibit/nuvibit.com/content/english/solutions/terraform-collection/_index.md

     content : "Manage your AWS Foundation / Landing Zone entirely with Terraform without any dependencies on AWS Control Tower and CloudFormation."

   - title : "Designed for GitOps"
-    icon : "fa-brands fa-git"
+    icon : "fa-brands fa-git-alt"
     content : "Manage your AWS Foundation with a full GitOps approach.
-A self-service portal can be easily integrated via Git."
+A self-service portal can be easily integrated via Git.
+Separation of duties can be enforced with Git and pipeline permissions."

   - title : "Simple to customize"
     icon : "fa-user-gear"